 We develop knowledgeable community stewards who are willing to roll up their sleeves to get things done for Evanston.

-LE XXVI begins in September
+LE XXVII begins in September

 Leadership Evanston participants include staff of local companies and institutions, educators, clergy, small business owners, and volunteers involved in non-profits, schools, sports organizations and faith communities (partial list of the representative organizations).
 Each year, we recruit a diverse group of 30 participants who live and/or work in Evanston, have displayed the capacity for community leadership, and are motivated to take increased responsibility for Evanston’s future.